robotsorcerer/robotsorcerer.github.io/about.md

 >"Far better it is to dare mighty things, to win glorious triumphs, even though chequered by failure, than to take rank with those poor spirits who neither suffer much nor enjoy much,  because they live in the gray twilight that knows neither victory nor defeat."
                       -- Theodore Roosevelt, 1910

-> "It is an ancient Mariner,
-And he stoppeth one of three.
-'By thy long grey beard and glittering eye,
-Now wherefore stopp'st thou me? "
-                      -- Samuel Taylor Coleridge, The Rime of the Ancient Mariner

 > "In the midst of the word he was trying to say,
 In the midst of his laughter and glee,